garnierclement/pfe/projects/manticore/README.md

 *	`SUB`	for anything related to the subscriber socket (used by InCh)
 *	`EXEC`	for anything related to the execution of a command
 *	`DTEC`	for anything related to the detection of a sensor

+#### Built-in endpoint

+Manticore has a built in endpoint.
+Indeed at startup, the core binds an UDP socket on port 42424.
+This is a simple endpoint that will only display the raw content of the received stream to stdout.
+Therefore it is used for debug purpose to test the web user interface and API or the request procedure without the need to manually set up an endpoint.

+**Note**: If you only have

 ## Installation